-Student response: The student selects the appropriate "Mr. Greater Gator" card when comparing sets but struggles to write the symbol.
+Student response: The student selects the appropriate greater than, less than, or equal to card when comparing sets but struggles to write the symbol.

-Teacher feedback: Using a utility knife or sharp scissors, cut out the shape of the mouth on the card so that the student uses the cut-out portion as a stencil and uses a pencil to trace the symbol correctly.
+Teacher feedback: Using a utility knife or sharp scissors, cut out the shape on the card so that the student can use the cut-out portion to trace the symbol correctly.